bridgetownrb/bridgetown-mdjs/README.md

 A [Bridgetown](https://www.bridgetownrb.com) plugin to add Kramdown-based support for [Markdown JavaScript (mdjs)](https://rocket.modern-web.dev/docs/markdown-javascript/overview/).

 mdjs is a format which allows you to write executable JavaScript from within Markdown files.
-The mdsj-compatible parser will extract any fenced code block marked as `js script` and later include the extraction(s) within a `<script type="module">` tag at the bottom of the page layout.
+The mdjs-compatible parser will extract any fenced code block marked as `js script` and later include the extraction(s) within a `<script type="module">` tag at the bottom of the page layout.
 This means you can import libraries and web components and define various bits of JS inline with your Markdown content.

 _Requires Bridgetown 0.21 or higher._